-A drink driving conviction could jeopardise your chances of working, studying, or even travelling abroad, writes motoring lawyer Jeanette Miller.
+A drink driving conviction could jeopardise your chances of working, studying, or even travelling abroad.

-If convicted for a drink driving offence you face a minimum 12-month driving ban and a hefty - maximum £5,000 - fine.
+If convicted of a drink-driving offence, you face a minimum 12-month driving ban and an unlimited fine.

-And this means it could also jeopardise your chances of working, studying, or even travelling abroad on holiday in certain countries.
+But unlike penalty points, the conviction will go on your criminal record.
+Which could jeopardise your chances of working, studying, or even holidaying in certain countries.

 So which country has the harshest immigration policy?